 Once we’ve crept past the M40 exit, the motorway starts moving freely.
 At 70mph the ix35 feels just like any other car; there’s no engine noise, which is mostly down to tyre noise drowning out everything else, and it handles exactly as you would expect it to.
 The only clue to the special nature of the car, beyond the stickers all over the outside, is a wisp of steam flicking in to view through the wing mirrors.

 For £53,105 you might want something slightly more obvious to show that you’ve not spent a huge amount of money on an elderly medium SUV, but it’s an indicator at how valuable that fuel cell technology is.
 That price will only drop once the cars are being built in large volumes, but with no fuelling infrastructure to speak of, the car remains impractical.

 It’s a Catch 22 situation.
 Without the fuel stations, who’ll buy the car?
 Without the cars, who’ll build the fuel stations?

 A network of at least 65 filling stations is required to make the cars viable, according to LHNE.
 Converting that many existing fuel stations will cost around £62 million, a drop in the ocean for the three largest hydrogen protagonists Hyundai, Honda and Toyota.
-Between them they turned profits of around £8.7 billion last year, but each are calling for government investment to build that much-needed infrastructure.
+Between them, they turned profits of around £8.7 billion last year, but each is calling for government investment to build that much-needed infrastructure.

-The current government doesn’t appear to be too interested in hydrogen while electric vehicles and plug in hybrids dominate proceedings.
+The current government doesn’t appear to be too interested in hydrogen while electric vehicles and plug-in hybrids dominate proceedings.